pixelshelsinki/pixels-starter-theme/README.md

 Please read the documentation below before using. **If things are not clear or you find a mistake, or simply a way to improve the theme, please submit an issue or pull request.**

-*Currently the Pixels Start Theme is still in beta, until the last few things have been finished.*

 ## Tools and Technologies

 This theme uses the following: